AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_get_started_web.md

 ## Next Step

 In a production context, the best practice is for your app to retrieve the token used to log in to Agora.
-To see how to implement a server that generates and serves tokens on request, see [Token]().
+To see how to implement a server that generates and serves tokens on request, see [Generate a User Token](./generate_user_tokens).

 ## See also